 - Attend a meeting of creditors, if one is required

 - Keep the Licensed Insolvency Trustee up to date on any address or telephone contact details.

 - Assist the Licensed Insolvency Trustee by answering any questions that may come up during the administration of the Consumer Proposal.

-Will it impact my credit report?
+Will a consumer proposal impact my credit score?

 Your credit report is a history of your relationship with your creditors and your debts.
 This history is used by the creditors to gauge what level of risk there is in advancing new credit to you.
-The combination of the history, the amount of credit you hold and the level of risk is what allows each creditor to generate your “Credit Score”.
+The combination of the history, the amount of credit you hold, and the level of risk is what allows each creditor to generate your “Credit Score”.
 The higher your score, the better the chances of receiving new credit at lower rates.